Shree Shiv Chhatrapati Sports Complex

-The Shree Shiv Chhatrapati Sports Complex is a sports complex located in Pune, India.
-The complex is situated about 15 km from Pune downtown and 5 km from Hinjawadi.
-This complex was the venue for the 2008 Commonwealth Youth Games, Khelo India Youth Games in 2019 and AFC Women's Asian Cup.
+The Shree Shiv Chhatrapati Sports Complex, also known as Balewadi Stadium, is a sports complex located in Pune, India.
+The complex is situated about 15 km from downtown Pune and 5 km from Hinjawadi.
+This complex was a venue for the 2008 Commonwealth Youth Games, Khelo India Youth Games in 2019 and AFC Women's Asian Cup.

 History

 This complex was built in 1994 for the National Games 1994, which were hosted by Pune.
 The 2008 Commonwealth Youth Games were hosted here.
 In 2008 the World Junior Table Tennis Circuit was successfully held here.
 The 2009 FIVB Men's Junior World Championship was held here.
 The city also hosted FIBA Asia Under-16 Championship for Women 2009.

 The second edition of the Khelo India Youth Games was kicked off in Shree Shiv Chhatrapati Sports Complex, by Sports Minister, Rajyavardhan Singh Rathore, and then Chief Minister of Maharashtra, Devendra Fadnavis.

 The venue is also going to host upcoming 2022 AFC Women's Asian Cup.

+Indian Super League club Mumbai City FC decided to use this arena for two of their home matches in AFC Champions League 2023 group stage.